 Leon, however, lies in the shadow of the Cordillera de los Maribios Mountains.
 It is today considered the intellectual centre of Nicaragua.
 It was the capital for 200 years.
 It’s also the namesake of our guide, who is today complaining of nausea and stomach pains.

 Yet another walking tour, yet another Plaza del las Armas, yet another cathedral (arguably the largest in Central America and a UNESCO heritage site).
 There's also the Sandinista Murals.
 The city of Leon was home to the revolution that shaped Nicaragua's future.
 Since then it has played a crucial part in the social and political history of the country.
 It’s an interesting account of the country's turbulent history and a thoughtful counterpoint to the friendly welcome of the people.

-Next morning, a trip to the active volcano Cerro Negro.
-After some time we realise that our late departure is due to the absence of our guide.
+Next day, we're off north, over the border.
+Or we try to.
+Eventually, we realise that our late departure is due to the absence of our guide.
 The driver makes umpteen phone calls and finally announces that Leon has been taken into hospital with stress.
 Pierre has been summoned to act as replacement, but he will be some time.

-When we reconvene three hours later it is apparent that Pierre is still suffering from the after effects of indulging in some kind of recreational experimentation with plants or chemicals.
+When we reconvene, three hours later, it is apparent that Pierre is still suffering from the after effects of indulging in some kind of recreational experimentation with plants or chemicals.
 Horizontal mode is more or less permanent for the rest of the day.
-The volcano ascent takes around an hour.
-Although the climb is only around 500 metres, the path is steep and tough.
-Up top the caldera belches smoke and gas.
-The absence of trees on the slopes of the mountain provides fantastic 360 degree views of the area. .
-The car park where we have left the bus has signs that read: ‘Park your vehicle facing the exit’

 Next stop, Honduras.